-Here are a register of businesses in the building and construction industry led by females to assist the public, particularly vulnerable women who prefer using female builders and tradies.
+Here is the register of businesses in the building and construction industry led by women to assist the public, particularly vulnerable women who prefer using female builders and tradies.
 The register allows enables you to support female led businesses.

 Are you a female led business?

 If yes, register your business with us.
 We are developing a register of female led businesses in the building and construction industry to assist the public, particularly vulnerable women who prefer using female builders and tradies.
 The register allows enables the public to support female led businesses.